Production Company – Sher Films

 Bhavesh Chauhan is an independent filmmaker, music video director and cinematographer.
 His career in filmmaking has spanned almost 15 years with humble beginnings making shorts with his friends in high school.
 Many of his films have gone on to screen and win awards at numerous film festivals around the world.
 Some recent productions that feature his work include shorts “Solidarity Lives,” “Prisoner,” “Lovely Mummers,” and “A Calling,” a web series pilot with TELUS StoryHive “Lux-Me,” a Crazy8s short “Mom vs. Machine, and a feature film “Jewel Fools” which screened at the Calgary International Film Festival.

-Jaspal is the mother of Alex.
+Jaspal is the caring and compassionate mother of Alex.
 She explains the struggle she experienced trying to come to terms with her son’s sexuality.
 Jaspal worked as a nurses aide for many years, and raised three boys largely as a single parent.
 She is currently retired and has three beautiful grandchildren.
 She was born in Punjab, India where she worked as a Punjabi Language Teacher.
 Jaspal shares her authentic self and her courage to share her true feelings around her son being gay and how she tried to reconcile it with her Sikh faith.

 Kayden is a mid-twenties Punjabi Sikh gay man from Punjab, India.
 The film explores his survival, resilience, resourcefulness, and ability to overcome barriers despite the trauma of family rejection and the impact this had on his psychological health.
 Kayden tells a poignant story of self-discovery while embracing his newfound family and life.

 Jag is a queer Punjabi artist.
 She and her wife, Agata, have been together for 8 years and together they have two beautiful children.
 In the film, she discusses the challenges she faced coming out to her parents, and how her life changed when she met Agata.
-Jag’s brother, Harv—who is also gay—makes a cameo in the film which adds a unique dimension to the story.

 AVTAR SINGH NAGRA

-Avtar is Jag’s father.
+Avtar is Jag’s kind-hearted father.
 He was born in the district of Jalandhar in Punjab, India and immigrated to Canada in 1972.
 He met his wife, Rajwant, on his wedding day in 1980.
 They are devout Sikhs and since finding out that both of their children are gay, they have spent the last number of years being advocates for the LGBTQ+ community and have helped break down barriers in the South Asian community starting with their own circle of extended family.
 Since becoming proud grandparents, they have made it a priority to ensure that their grandchildren and children are happy and loved.

 RAJWANT KAUR NAGRA